 - General Fee – This covers testing supplies and equipment, printed materials within the classroom, and student personal liability insurance.

-- Graduation Fee – A $100 fee is assessed in a student’s final semester of study in a degree or certificate program.
+- Graduation Fee – A graduation fee is assessed in a student's final semester of study in a degree or certificate program.
+The fee for undergraduates is $125 and the fee for graduate students is $150.
 The fee covers the cost of the degree audit, diploma, cap, gown, and other graduation related costs.

 - Laboratory Fee – Laboratory fees are associated with certain courses.
 The minimum charges are $50 for courses with wet laboratories and $15 for courses with computer laboratories.

-- Library Fee – This fee is used to maintain the College Library and the services it provides.
+- Library Fee – This fee is used to maintain the University Library and the services it provides.

 - St. Francis Fee – This fee is added to a fund available to students who experience financial hardship.